Skip to main content

 You may want to leave before the end of the notice if you find somewhere else to live.

-Make sure you agree an end date with your landlord if you move out before the end of the notice.
-Keep letters, emails or texts as evidence.
+Agree a tenancy end date with your landlord if you move out before the end of the notice.
+Keep letters, emails or texts as proof of what is agreed.

 Find out more about how you can give notice to end your tenancy.